ponyta/ponyta.github.io/_posts/2018-10-06-simple-church-numerals.md

 => 12 ; horray!
 ```

-# The End
+# The end

 Now that we've designed a basic set of operations for Church numerals, you might want to try
 implementing more complicated procedures.
-Here are a few interesting exercises you might want to try:
+Here are a few interesting exercises to try:

 1. Can you implement exponentiation?
-How about even higher-ordered procedures, like Knuth's [up-arrow](https://en.wikipedia.org/wiki/Knuth%27s_up-arrow_notation) operations (tetration, e.t.c.)?
+How about even higher-ordered procedures, like Knuth's [up-arrow](https://en.wikipedia.org/wiki/Knuth%27s_up-arrow_notation) operations (tetration, etc.)?
-2. Can you generalize operations and write a procedure that returns a general [hyperoperation](https://en.wikipedia.org/wiki/Hyperoperation)? (i.e. `(generate-hyperop 0)` would return the `inc` procedure, `(generate-hyperop 1)` would return `add`)
+2. Can you generalize operations and write a procedure that returns a general [hyperoperation](https://en.wikipedia.org/wiki/Hyperoperation)?
+(I.e. `(generate-hyperop 0)` would return the `inc` procedure, `(generate-hyperop 1)` would return `add`.)
 3. Can you implement subtraction?
-(Hint: try implementing the predecessor `pre` function that returns the number that comes before its argument).
+(Hint: try implementing the predecessor `pre` function that returns the number that comes before its argument.)
 This is actually a lot trickier than it looks.

 If you are interested in building things out of nothing but functions, then you may want to read up on [Church encoding](https://en.wikipedia.org/wiki/Church_encoding) and [lambda calculus](https://www.inf.fu-berlin.de/lehre/WS03/alpi/lambda.pdf)!